mdsufz/OrtSuite/README.md

 Citing OrtSuite1.0
 ====

-OrtSuite1.0 will be submitted to BioxRiv by the end of July and alink will be added at that time.
+OrtSuite1.0 will be submitted to BioxRiv by the end of July and a link will be added at that time.
 If other software contained and used by OrtSuite1.0 was also useful in your research (e.g. DIAMOND, BLAST and OrthoFinder) please give them credit as well.

 Acknowledgements
 ====